bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Speaker 1: 00:16:32

-Yeah, And then we also found a blind signature scheme that works with feathers and commitments.
+Yeah, And then we also found a blind signature scheme that works with Pedersen  commitments.
 So the coordinator can give us something from what we can create a signature on our values, which is cool because then we can just come at output registration that, hey, I'm registering this 0.1 Bitcoin output and I have a signature on it.
 And with another anonymity network identity, hey I'm registering this 0.9 Bitcoin output and I have a signature on it.
 So this is the breaking part.
-And the merging part is different because we couldn't figure out with the, with Pedersen commitments, range proofs and, yeah, of course, there needs to be a range proof along with the patterns and commitments, but I think that's obvious.
+And the merging part is different because we couldn't figure out with the, with Pedersen commitments, range proofs and, yeah, of course, there needs to be a range proof along with the Pedersen  commitments, but I think that's obvious.
-Anyway, we couldn't figure it out with the blind signature scheme on patterns and commitment, but we actually had to use BLS signatures.
+Anyway, we couldn't figure it out with the blind signature scheme on Pedersen  commitment, but we actually had to use BLS signatures.
 And with that, we could figure out how to merge together more than one commitment.
 Yeah, so it's pretty cool.
 Yeah.